Boat Canvas Care and Use Instructions

 Boat canvas is subjected to more severe punishment than practically any other type of canvas or fabric item.
-Although our canvas products adhere to rigid specifications, they should not be neglected for long periods of time, especially during inclement weather.
-Water-pockets may form in the top if the unit is not assembled and installed taut, which would further add to the load on the frame supports and possibly cause a broken frame as well as fabric leakage.
+Although our canvas products adhere to rigid specifications, they should not be neglected for any period of time, especially during inclement weather.
+Water-pockets may form on the top surface of the unit if not assembled and installed taut, this would further add to the load on the frame supports and could result in a broken frame and/or fabric leakage.
 Depending on the fabric, your canvas unit is water repellent and not waterproof.
 During rain some leakage may occur.
 Keep objects from touching the inside of the canvas unit.
 Such objects may cause leakage at the point of contact.

-Moisture, dirt, chemicals from industrial fallout (i.e. acid rain), heat, ultraviolet rays and salt water (in some cases) are all factors that accelerate the degradation of your boat canvas and upholstery.
+Moisture, dirt, chemicals from industrial fallout (i.e. acid rain), heat, cold, ultraviolet rays and salt water (in some cases) are all factors that accelerate the degradation, or fit of your boat canvas.
 These elements can do serious damage if left unchecked.
-Take a moment to review these elements one at a time to see what can be done to slow down the degradation.
+Take a moment to review these elements and recommendations.

 **The materials used to produce your boat top and curtains are the finest obtainable.
 Reasonable care will assure you of many years of service.**

-Things you can do to protect your canvas items for extended years of enjoyment
+Things you can do to protect your boat canvas for extended years of enjoyment

 - Keep it clean.
 DO NOT use harsh cleaners.
 Never use any form of bleach.

-- Under direct sunlight conditions do not allow the clear vinyl to come in contact with the top framework.
+- Under direct sunlight conditions, do not allow the clear vinyl to come in contact with the top framework.
 The framework radiates heat and can burn the clear vinyl.
-Ameritex offers fabric frame sleeves to prevent this from happening.
+Taylor Made offers fabric frame sleeves to prevent this from happening.